RCMP begin enforcing injunction at 4th site of blockade of B.C. pipeline project | CBC News

 First Nations that signed agreements with the company stand to benefit through a number of avenues — with direct cash payments at different stages of the project's lifespan, contracting and employment opportunities, and other agreed upon conditions.

 However, the Wet'suwet'en hereditary chiefs say those band councils are only responsible for the territory within their individual reserves because their authority comes only from the Indian Act.
-The hereditary chiefs — who are the leaders of the nation's governance system in place before the imposition of the Indian Act — assert authority over 22,000 square kilometres of the nation's traditional territory, an area recognized as unceded by the Supreme Court of Canada in a 1997 decision.
+The hereditary chiefs — leaders in place before the Indian Act — assert authority over 22,000 square kilometres of the nation's traditional territory, an area recognized as unceded by the Supreme Court of Canada in a 1997 decision.

+Not everyone within the Wet'suwet'en nation is standing behind the chiefs, however.

+Bonnie George is a Wet'suwet'en woman who previously worked with Coastal GasLink.
+She told CBC News she believes the conflict has become "blown way out of proportion."

 For weeks the company has not been able to move freely along the forest service road at the geographic centre of this conflict.